fgl27/smarttv-twitch/README.md

 * After everything finishes installing as you close the package manager it will ask if you want to open the **Tizen Studio** - click YES to open it.
 On windows it may ask you to give firewall permission for Tizen.

 ### Images below show the installed packages (the one with a delete option are installed)
+Tizen is always changing those are the packages was available but on updates from Samsung they may became deprecated and now show, proceed with the installation process even if packages aren't available for you, report a issue if the application doesn't installs.<br>

 ![SDK_installation_1](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_1.png)
 ![SDK_installation_2](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_2.png)
 ![SDK_installation_3](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_3.png)